sporksmith/walking-onions-wip/specs/02-endives-and-snips.md

     NetParams = { *tstr => int }

     PortClasses = {
-        tag : uint,  ; identifies which port class this is.
-Used for migration.
+        ; identifies which port class grouping this is.
+Used to migrate ; from one group of port classes to another. tag : uint,
-        classes: [ IndexId, * PortList ], ; ordered list of the port classes.
+        ; list of the port classes.
+        classes: { * IndexId => PortList },
     }
     PortList = [ *PortOrRange ]
      ; Either a single port or a low-high pair